Tredegar: Transport

 The need for transport development came from Tredegar's industrialisation.
 By 1805, a joint venture between the Tredegar Iron Company and the Monmouthshire Canal resulted in the early development of what became the Merthyr, Tredegar and Abergavenny Railway, connecting Tredegar to Newport Docks through 24 mi of tramway.
 Originally powered by horses, in 1829 Chief Engineer Thomas Ellis was authorised to purchase a steam locomotive from the Stephenson Company.
 Built at Tredegar Works and made its maiden trip on 17 December 1829.
-In 1865 the railway was extended north to Nantybwch to meet the LNWR.
+In 1865, the railway was extended north to Nantybwch to meet the LNWR.
 The railway declined with the industrial works, and Tredegar railway station closed with the Beeching Axe in 1963.
 The closest railway stations now are in Ebbw Vale, Rhymney and Abergavenny.

-The proposed South Wales Metro includes a station in Tredegar, using the line closed by the Beeching Axe.
+The proposed South Wales Metro includes a station in Tredegar, using the line closed by British Railways as part of their Beeching modernisation plan.

-For much of the 20th Century Tredegar was served by two bus companies: Red & White Services Ltd (based Chepstow) and Hill's of Tredegar (local family-owned business).
-Red&White had a large depot in the town and built a brand new Bus Station (in front of the depot building) which was opened 30 January 1959 by then local MP Aneurin Bevan.
+For much of the 20th Century Tredegar was served by two bus companies: Red & White Services Ltd (based in Chepstow) and Hill's of Tredegar (a local family-owned business).
+Red & White can trace their services in the town back to 13 June 1921, when John Watts & partner started the Valleys Motor Bus Services running two routes from Tredegar.
+Their operation expanded and by 1930 had become Red & White Services.
+The company had a large depot in the town and built a brand new Bus Station (in front of the depot building) which was opened 30 January 1959 by then local MP Aneurin Bevan.